 Caroline Lake Quiner was born on December 12, 1839 near Milwaukee, Wisconsin.
 She was the fourth of six children born to Henry and Charlotte Quiner.
 According to William Anderson, Caroline’s father traded with the Indians living in Wisconsin and farmed to gain additional income.
 In the “Little House” books, Laura talks about her Ma being afraid of Indians and didn’t want her daughters anywhere near them.
 However, seeing and being around Indians wasn’t new to Caroline.
 Indians visited the Quiner home quite often and Caroline and her siblings were used to seeing them.
-In 1844, Caroline’s world was turned upside down.
-Her father, Henry, was on his way to sell lumber when his ship capsized in Lake Michigan.
+In 1845, Caroline’s world was turned upside down.
+Her father, Henry, was on a business trip when his ship capsized in Lake Michigan.
 None of the bodies were ever found.
 This left Caroline’s mother, Charlotte, with five children and one on the way.
 She had no way of supporting them and the family sunk into a deep depression for a number of years.
 They struggled to keep warm in the winter and find food to eat.
 Surprisingly, Indians would sometimes help feed the family.
 Neighbors would also help out when they could.
 Still, times were extremely difficult for the family.
 Charlotte would sell her home and move her family to a farm near Concord, Wisconsin.
 Their new neighbors were the Ingalls Family.
 A year after the move, Charlotte got remarried to Frederick Holbrook.
 The couple would go on to have a a daughter, also named Charlotte.
 Laura often called this aunt “Aunt Lottie”.

 Caroline would become a teacher at 16 years old.
 Caroline wanted at least one of her daughters to follow in her footsteps.
 Since Mary went blind, it was Laura who was expected to become a teacher.
 The Ingalls and Quiner family became close around this time.
 The two families often visited with one another.
 Three pairings between the families would end in marriage.
 Henry Quiner married Polly Ingalls in 1859, Charles Ingalls married Caroline Quiner in 1860, and Peter Ingalls married Eliza Quiner in 1861.
 Laura often mentioned having “double cousins” because of these marriages.